DharmaFactory/Singularity/OpenQuestions.md

 Or you can go be a techbro.

-No the tech bro the people deserve, but the techBro futureCorp needs.
+Not the tech bro the people deserve, but the techBro futureCorp needs.

 the corporation is sacred
 but we also play trivia games.